-Marshall A. Baker, PhD, Vice President of Postsecondary Success, is an experienced and passionate educational leader who is focused on improving educational systems as a mechanism to bridge equity gaps, build vibrant communities, and support families in creating a life of choice.
+Marshall A. Baker, PhD, Vice President of Postsecondary Success, is an experienced and passionate educational leader who is focused on improving educational systems as a mechanism to bridge equity gaps, build vibrant communities, and support families in creating a life of choices.

 Marshall is an educator at heart with extensive experience in public schools, charter schools, alternative education, career and technical education, and higher education.
 His passion for education all began at Indianapolis Metropolitan High School, a Big Picture school, where he served as a science advisor.
 He often refers to the 15 students in his advisory as his inspiration and motivation to continue the work of pursuing educational excellence and equity.
 Marshall grew his knowledge and experiences as a secondary principal.
 As a faculty at a R-1 Research University, he trained hundreds of teacher aspirants, led district-wide professional development, published over 20 journal articles, and secured over 4 million dollars in federal grants – all focused on the role of experiential learning in transforming school systems.
 Most recently, Marshall was the Chief of Staff of a charter organization codifying a model to improve postsecondary outcomes for rural Texas.